 You use the Create Array window of RAID Admin to set up an array.
 This window lists the hardware RAID levels you can create and displays a picture of the system's front panel so that you can easily choose the drives to include in each array.
 A checkbox is on each available drive in the picture.
-(Once you've created an array, its drives show the array's number.)

 Note: The Xserve RAID system uses two RAID controllers.
 The upper controller manages drives 1 through 7 on the left side of the system (when viewed from the front); the lower controller manages drives 8 through 14 on the right side.
 If your system has fewer than 14 drives, you may want to rearrange the drive modules to take advantage of both RAID controllers, which provide greater performance and redundancy.
-Dividing the drives between the two controllers decreases the overall capacity of any one array, however.

-If you want to move drive modules from one controller to the other, you must do it before creating a RAID array that contains those drives.
 You cannot create a RAID array that spans both controllers.
-(You can use Disk Utility to add software RAID to two or more arrays, however; see "Adding Software RAID to Two or More Arrays" on page 24 for details.)
+(You can use Disk Utility to add software RAID to two or more arrays, however; see "Adding Software RAID to Two or More Arrays" on page 21 for details.)